 - Put all marinade ingredients in a gallon sized Ziploc bag.
 Add chunks of beef, and re-seal bag.
 Double bag if necessary, to prevent leaks, but be sure to remove as much of the air as possible before sealing.
-Allow the beef to marinade up for 24 hours.
+Allow the beef to marinade at least 8 hours, up to 24 hours.

 - Before grilling, if using wood skewers, soak them in a bowl of water for 20-30 minutes prior to grilling.

-- Thread the beef and vegetables onto the skewers (insert tips/links on getting a secure skewer)
+- Thread the beef and vegetables onto the skewers.

 - Grill over high heat for 8-10-minute total, turning every 3-4 minutes.

-- Remove the kabobs from the grill, and rest on a plate loosely covered in aluminum foil before serving.
+- Remove the kabobs from the grill, and rest on a plate loosely covered in aluminum foil before serving For 5 minutes.
 This will allow the juices within the beef to re-distribute, limiting the amount of myoglobin that escapes when you cut into the beef.

 Nutrition Information:Yield: 12 Serving Size: 1